opencog/docker/opencog/README.md

       development use `-ctu` options.
 Unless there are some system dependency changes, you don't have to update `opeoncog/opencog-deps` image.
     * To list the available options use `-h`
-3. sudo pip install -U docker-compose # only the first time or when updating
-4. Specify a directory for storing ccache's compiler outputs
+3. The following is required only if you want to use docker-compose setup that is described below

    ```
-   mkdir -p $HOME/path/to/where/you/want/to/save/ccache/output
-   export CCACHE_DIR=$HOME/path/to/where/you/want/to/save/ccache/output`
+   sudo pip install -U docker-compose # This is required only the first time or when updating
    ```

-   Specifying this means, making a clean build of source code after removing a container will be faster.
-If you don't want to do this, then comment out the `- $CCACHE_DIR:/home/opencog/.ccache` in `common.yml` file
-5. Follow the steps below, as per your type of development.
+4. Run docker using whichever setup you are accustomed to.
+If you want to use docker-compose, follow the steps below, as per your type of development.

 ### Windows
 1. Follow the instruction [here](https://docs.docker.com/engine/installation/windows)